Analysis | New polling shows how the pandemic is hobbling Trump’s reelection chances

 Perhaps they will.
 But polling released Wednesday by The Post and our partners at ABC News shows an obvious correlation between vote preference and concern about the coronavirus.

 We polled two states, Michigan and Wisconsin, and found that former vice president Joe Biden leads in both.
-But the margin by which he leads in Wisconsin is more than double his lead in Michigan — 17 points versus seven — and concern about the pandemic is far higher in the former state than in the latter.
+But the margin by which he leads in Wisconsin is more than double his lead in Michigan — 17 points vs. seven — and concern about the pandemic is far higher in the former state than in the latter.

 In Wisconsin, respondents were 20 points more likely to say they trusted Biden more than Trump on handling the pandemic.
 In Michigan, the gap was a more modest 14 points.